TheUncertaintim/TheUncertaintim.github.io/_NatureWithKivy/01_Simu_environment.md

     pass
 ```

-Since every running Kivy application needs one and only one root widget, we need to add the widget to the window.
+Since every running Kivy application can have one and only one root widget, we need to add the widget to the window.
 Here, the root widget is returned by the `build` function when the `App` is instantiated.

 ```python
 class NatureApp(App):